French chartered accountant code of ethics: complete guide 2026

 Updated April 2026 - The French code of ethics for chartered accountants is not a peripheral document.
 It is the regulatory foundation governing every aspect of the profession: engagement acceptance, independence, professional secrecy, fee-setting, communication and relations between practitioners.
 For a business owner, understanding this framework is essential.
 It determines what your accountant can do, what they must refuse, and the safeguards that protect your interests.

-Direct answer: The code of ethics for French chartered accountants is set by Decree No. 2012-432 of 30 March 2012.
-It imposes five fundamental principles: compétence, independence, integrity, professional secrecy and loyalty.
+The code of ethics for French chartered accountants is set by Decree No. 2012-432 of 30 March 2012.
+It imposes five fundamental principles: competence, independence, integrity, professional secrecy and loyalty.
 This regulatory framework, supervised by the Ordre des experts-comptables (OEC), protects the client by ensuring the professional acts in their exclusive interest, in full confidentiality and with the required technical rigour.
 Any breach may result in disciplinary sanctions.

 What is the French chartered accountant code of ethics?#